Welcome to South West Wales SLA

 We'd love to see more of our members at our events and getting involved in the branch!
-Please do let us know what you'd like in terms of discussions and training for the coming year, and also get in touch if you'd like to join the committee to bring our members' requests to reality!
-New committee members will be announced at our AGM this Summer.
+Please do let us know what you'd like in terms of discussions and training for the coming year, and also get in touch if you'd like to join the committee.

 Non members are, of course, very welcome too - if you're not a member of the SLA yet and would like to see what goes on and what you're missing, get in touch for a chat and come along to our next meeting.

 The second part of our 'double bill' of training treats was our Branch Training Course.
 The day's proceedings also included our 2015 AGM.

 On: Tuesday 7 July 2015: 9.30am for 9.45am start

 Venue: Morriston Comprehensive School, Heol Maes Eglwys, Morriston, Swansea, SA6 6NH

 Course leader was Lin Smith, Independent trainer and Consultant, formerly Librarian at Ecclesbourne School, Derbyshire, and Immediate Past Chair of the SLA

 Aims of the course:

 To provide a springboard for delegates who want to develop information literacy in their schools